Clarifai/old-docs/video.md

 There are certain limits imposed on you when using the Video API.
 Some of these are technical in nature, and others are based on your plan.
-If you need to increase your limits, you may do so by
+If you need to increase your limits, you may do so by [contacting support](https://clarifai.com/developer/support/).
-<a href="https://clarifai.com/developer/support/" target="_self">contacting support</a>.
 Please familiarize yourself with the limits below.

 #### Data Limits

 The Video API currently supports videos of up to 80MB in size or 10min in length (whichever comes first) if you are uploading through URL, and videos of up to 10MB in size, if you are uploading through video bytes (base 64).
 If the video input exceeds the limits, the processing will time out and you will receive a response error.

-If your video exceeds the above limits, please follow our <a href="http://help.clarifai.com/videos/how-to-split-video-files-into-smaller-pieces" target="_self">tutorial</a> on how to break up a large video into smaller components, and send those components into the Video API.
+If your video exceeds the above limits, please follow our [tutorial](http://help.clarifai.com/videos/how-to-split-video-files-into-smaller-pieces) on how to break up a large video into smaller components, and send those components into the Video API.

 ```response